Genivia/ugrep/README.md

            %h     the quoted file pathname.

-           %z     the pathname in a (compressed) tar file.
+           %z     the file pathname in a (compressed) archive.

            %n     the line number of the match.